 On February 8, 2024, the Company committed to a fixed cost-cutting plan, including a reduction in workforce which resulted in the termination of approximately 17 employees and 26 contractors globally.
-The Company recognized restructuring charges of \$0.6 million for the three months ended March 31, 2024.
+The Company recognized restructuring charges (reversals) of \$(10) thousand and \$0.6 million for the three and nine months ended September 30, 2024, respectively.

-As of March 31, 2024, the Company has a liability of \$0.4 million for restructuring costs, of which \$0.3 million is included in accrued expenses and other current liabilities and \$0.1 million is included in other liabilities on the consolidated balance sheet.
-There were no restructuring costs incurred during the three months ended March 31, 2023.
+As of September 30, 2024, the Company has a liability of \$3 thousand for restructuring costs included in accrued expenses and other current liabilities on the consolidated balance sheet.

-MidCap Credit Facility -On December 22, 2021, we entered into a Credit Facility with MidCap, pursuant to which, among other things, (i) the lenders party thereto as lenders (the "Lenders") agreed to provide a revolving credit facility in a principal amount of up to \$40.0 million subject to a borrowing base consisting of, among other things, inventory and sales receivables (subject to certain reserves), and (ii) we agreed to issue to MidCap Funding XXVII

-Trust a warrant to purchase up to an aggregate of 16,667 shares of our common stock, in exchange for the Lenders extending loans and other extensions of credit to us under the Credit Facility.
+MidCap Credit Facility -On December 22, 2021, we entered into a Credit Facility with MidCap, pursuant to which, among other things, (i) the lenders party thereto as lenders (the "Lenders") agreed to provide a revolving credit facility in a principal amount of up to \$40.0 million subject to a borrowing base consisting of, among other things, inventory and sales receivables (subject to certain reserves), and (ii) we agreed to issue to MidCap Funding XXVII Trust a warrant to purchase up to an aggregate of 16,667 shares of our common stock, in exchange for the Lenders extending loans and other extensions of credit to us under the Credit Facility.

-The Credit Facility contained a financial covenant that required us to maintain a minimum unrestricted cash balance of (a) \$12.5 million during the period from February 1st through and including May 31st of each calendar year, and (b) \$15.0 million at all other times.
+Prior to the February 2024 amendment, The Credit Facility contained a financial covenant that required us to maintain a minimum unrestricted cash balance of (a) \$12.5 million during the period from February 1st through and including May 31st of each calendar year, and (b) \$15.0 million at all other times.